 Biden administration buys 500 million Pfizer COVID-19 vaccine doses for global use

-The Biden administration is purchasing 500 million doses of Pfizer's COVID-19 vaccine to donate to the global supply, according to a source familiar with the purchase; this will provide enough shots to fully vaccinate 250 million people.
+The Biden administration is purchasing 500 million doses of Pfizer's COVID-19 vaccine to donate to the global supply, the White House said Thursday.
+That will provide enough shots to fully vaccinate 250 million people.

-President Biden is expected to announce the purchase Thursday in his remarks before the Group of Seven summit in Britain.
+President Biden will announce the purchase Thursday in his remarks before the Group of Seven summit in Britain.
+The White House says the vaccines will begin shipping in August.

+Global health leaders have been stepping up their criticism in recent weeks of countries that have elected to use their vaccine supply to give shots to children and other residents at low risk of severe disease within their borders, warning that doing so would come "at the expense of health workers and high-risk groups in other countries."

+In an open letter to G7 leaders ahead of the summit, UNICEF warned that COVAX was already facing an immediate shortfall of 190 million doses and urged countries to make "urgent donations by August and to set out a roadmap to scale up donations as supplies increase."
+COVAX had originally aimed to deliver 2 billion doses of vaccine by 2021.

 Purchasing 500 million doses of the vaccine would be the greatest contribution yet by the U.S. to ending the pandemic worldwide.
 The White House had already committed to sending 80 million doses to other nations.